theminstack/styled/README.md

 ### Style HTML elements

 Use string tag names to create simple HTML elements with styling.
-The styled component supports all of the same properties (included refs) that the HTML element supports.
+The styled component supports all of the same props (included refs) that the HTML element supports.

 ```tsx
 import { styled } from 'tsstyled';